martinmolin/skytable-dotnet/README.md

 ## Using this library

 This library only ships with the bare minimum that is required for interacting with Skytable.
-Once you have Skytable installed and running, you're ready to follow this guide!
+Once you have Skytable installed and running, you're ready to try the example!

 Example usage:
 ```cs